andrewbaxter/genemichaels/readme.md

 This formats macros.

 It assumes your macros look and act mostly like normal rust constructs (especially regarding whitespace and trailing commas).
-If this isn't the case, you should fix the macros or use `rustfmt` instead.
+If the macro looks like normal rust, but doesn't act like normal rust, the macro is broken, not the formatter.

 ## How it works